Forget about plastic junk and polyester clothes. These are 15 of the most luxurious vegan brands EVER

 Sadly, it’s true that vegan shoes can look a bit cheap.
 But Bebe Mehr, founder of cruelty-free shoe brand Cult of Coquette, set out to change that once and for all.

-In October 2014, Mehr created a chic shoe brand that shuns typically toxic ‘vegan leather’ for the most eco-friendly materials available.
-The resulting handmade shoes are for women who aren’t afraid to rock a heel.
+In October 2014, Mehr (pictured below) created a stunning shoe brand that shuns typically toxic ‘vegan leather’ for the most eco-friendly materials available.
+The resulting handmade shoes are for bold, stylish women who aren’t afraid to rock a heel.

-10. Denise Roobol
+12. Denise Roobol

-This PETA approved designer studied for four years at the Willem de Kooning design academy before launching a stunning, minimalist influenced range of luxury vegan bags.
+This PETA approved designer studied for four years at the Willem de Kooning design academy before applying her skills by launching a stunning, minimalist influenced range of luxury vegan bags.